raul-f/algorithms/basic/0004_find-the-longest-word-in-a-string/README.md

-# Find the longest word in a string
+# Find the Longest Word in a String

 Return the length of the longest word in the provided sentence.